coderabbitai/coderabbit-docs/docs/faq/faq.md

 proficiency of our AI models might vary between languages, which could slightly affect the accuracy of the review.

+#### **3. Does CodeRabbit store my code ?**

+We do not store any source code.
+The code collected at the time of the review is disposed of as soon as the review is complete.
+During the review, there is complete data isolation for the code being reviewed, and no one from CodeRabbit or outside has access to the code.

-#### **3. Does CodeRabbit store my code or use it for training language models?**
+#### **3. Does CodeRabbit use my proprietary code for training language models?**

-We train our system using open source projects.
-For private repositories, neither CodeRabbit nor OpenAI LLMs use your code for training purposes.
+We train our system only using open source projects.
+CodeRabbit never uses the proprietary code on private repositories for training purposes.

 #### **4. What Large Language Models does CodeRabbit use?**